-Ongoing City Manager's All Office

-The City is continuing to work with Mackenzie Health to move forward with planning for the Northwest Quadrant Jane Street/Major Mackenzie Precinct Plan within which the new Mackenzie Vaughan Hospital will be built.
+VAUGHAN - 4.1.8.
+Provide continued support for the development of a future hospital for Vaughan and continue to work with other levels of government and the Vaughan Health Campus of Care to provide comprehensive and integrated health care to citizens (from Vaughan Vision 2020).
+Ongoing City Manager's Office All The City is continuing to work with Mackenzie Health to move forward with planning for the Northwest Quadrant Jane Street/Major Mackenzie Precinct Plan within which the new Mackenzie Vaughan Hospital will be built.
 The City recently retained the project management firm Prism Partners Inc. to lead the city's land development team in the development of a Precinct Plan.
 The team's work in preparing the 82 acre site will support Mackenzie Health's mandate to plan, build and operate Mackenzie Vaughan Hospital.
 The City is moving forward with developing a zoning by-law and draft plan of subdivision to facilitate the development of the Precinct Plan that will be presented to Vaughan Council for approval later this year.

-Ongoing Community Services

-In Progress for 2013

-Walk to School Pilot project: Working with City and Regional staff to implement School Travel Plans at Maple High School.
+4.1.9.
+Support outdoor recreation activities that engage citizens and visitors in our natural and green spaces as described in Vaughan's Active Together Master Plan.
+Ongoing Community Services In Progress for 2013 Walk to School Pilot project: Working with City and Regional staff to implement School Travel Plans at Maple High School.
 Looking to expand the program in Fall 2013.
 Celebration of Recreation and Parks Month activities - June 2013.
 Active Together Youth Pix Photo Contest - photos taken around Vaughan promoting families getting active outside.

-4.1.10.
-Develop accessible service standards as part of compliance with the Accessibility for Ontarians with Disabilities Act, 2005.

-2009-2010 Community ΑII The City of Vaughan Accessibility Plan Services (2012) and Accessibility policy were approved by Council.
+directions .
+Community Sustainabilit y and Environmenta al Master Plan March 2013 4.1.10.
+Develop accessible service standards as of compliance with the Accessibility Ontarians with Disabilities Act, 2005.
+Community Services All The City of Vaughan Accessibility Plan (2012) and Accessibility policy were approved by Council.
 Multi year accessibility plan being developed.
 The second accessibility report to the Ministry will be completed and filed before the end of 2013 Departmental meetings are ongoing with staff throughout the organization.
 The new AODA Accessibility Standard entitled Design of Public Spaces in the Built Environment was released by the Ministry in December 2012 which outlines new requirements for municipalities to incorporate into the design of new public spaces starting in 2016.

-Objective 4.2: Ensure that the City of Vaughan attracts businesses and investment that will result in well-paying jobs for Vaughan citizens, a sustainable tax base and continuing prosperity into the 21st Century prosperity into the 21st century Actions Time Frame Responsibility Status March 2013 Owner Resources 4.2.1.
+Objective 4.2: Ensure that the City of Vaughan attracts businesses and investment that will result in well-paying jobs for Vaughan citizens, a sustainable tax base and continuing prosperity into the 21st Century

+Actions Time Frame Responsibility Status March 2013 Owner Resources 4.2 2.1.
 Complete the Employment Sectors Strategy Study as part of the Vaughan Tomorrow program and implement its recommendations through the adoption of a new Official Plan.
 Ongoing City Manager's Office (Ec.
 Dev.)
 Planning Economic Development Strategy completed in Q3 2010.
-4.2.2.
+4.2 2.2.
 Revise and update the City's Economic Development Strategy (Vaughan Vision 2020) taking into consideration the results of the Employment Sector Strategy Study.
 2009-2010 City Manager's Office (Ec.
 Dec.)
 Economic Development Strategy completed in Q3 2010.